A Possibly Inept Attempt to Understand the Hidden Variable Problem in Quantum Mechanics

 When they first got a grip on quantum mechanics, the key insight was that it only defines probabilities, rather than anything definite.
 And these probabilities are concrete phenomena — you can make two probabilities create an interference pattern, as if they were light waves.
 Yet when the probable location of an electron or whatever runs into an obstacle, the electron hits it at a single spot, not in a smeared-out wave shape.
 According to the “Copenhagen” mode of interpreting quantum mechanics (or at least, its simpler variants), the act of encountering something external causes the spread of likelihood to undergo a mysterious and undefined change from potentiality to actuality, in which one out of countless possibilities gets privileged to become real, with a likelihood proportional to the density of the probability wave in that spot.
 This change is known as “collapsing” the probability wave.

 This idea of collapse runs into philosophical difficulty when it encounters the phenomenon of entanglement.
-This is something that happens when two or more quanta are created by the same event, in a way such that some property shared by the two has to be the same, or cancel out and add up to zero.
+This is something that happens when two or more quanta are created by the same event, in a way such that some property shared by the two has to be the same, or has to cancel out and add up to zero.
 The most common and accessible cases of this under discussion are when two photons are created with equal or opposite polarization, and when two electrons are created with opposite “spin”.
 (This so-called spin is the property that allows electrons to create a magnetic field along one specific axis.)
 You can think of such an experiment as like reaching into a shoebox and pulling out one shoe: if you get a left shoe, you can be quite confident that the other one is a right shoe.
 The thing is, at creation time, the probability function says the orientation of the spin or polarization can be anything — it is undetermined and undeterminable.
 But the two undetermined orientations must still be opposite.
 If the two electrons or photons travel a long ways apart, and eventually they both run into something which collapses their probabilities and makes them reveal one specific orientation, you can never know what the orientation of either one will be, but if you compare the two, they’re always aligned so that one is the reverse of the other.

 The problem is that supposedly, all the possible orientations are equally valid before the moment of collapse.
 If you pull out one shoe, it has no left or right shape until the moment when you put it on your foot and see if it fits, and the same is true if somebody else pulls out the other shoe.
 It isn’t just hard to spot the difference — there actually is no difference; the shoes are identical until a foot is put into it, at which point that one becomes either a right shoe or left shoe.
 But if that’s true, how can two widely separated entities coordinate with each other to collapse in a consistent way?
 It’s absurd to think they could communicate in that instant in order to form an agreement.
 That would require undetectable information moving faster than light and/or backward in time.
 Einstein famously referred to this idea as “spooky action at a distance”.
 (His actual term was “spukhafte Fernwirkung”, which might also translate as “spooky side-effects”.)